greggman/virtual-webgl/README.md

   previous current program.
 With multiple WebGL apps that could be some other app's current program.

+  That's just one example.
+Lots of apps don't setup textures correctly at the beginning, start loading images, start rendering, get errors, those errors stop when the image finally downloads.
+Those kinds of errors could bleed from one context to another.

-  In any case run your apps without virtual-webgl and make sure they get no errors.
+  So, run your apps without virtual-webgl and make sure they get no errors.
 Then after try running them with virtual-webgl and they should hopefully still get no errors.

 ## Perf

-Saving and restoring all the state is probably pretty dang slow but generally it should only happen once per canvas per render so that might not be too bad.
+Saving and restoring all the state is probably pretty dang slow.
+I tried rendering a bunch of 300x150 canvases with a single cube and it can't do 60fps with just a few canvases.
+I even made it ony render the first canvas, no compositing for the others and it still couldn't keep perf meaning it's slow and you should use another solution if possible.

 There are certain low-hanging optimizations.
 For example you could track the highest used attribute and highest used texture unit across contexts and only save and restore up to that highest attribute and texture unit since most apps don't use all of them.
+If your app use VAOs that issue disappears.

 The other big perf issue is you can't render directly to different canvases so I have to make each of the canvases use a `Canvas2DRendernigContext` and call `drawImage`.